matan2010/War-of-the-Kingdoms/README.md

 # War-of-the-Kingdoms
 game project

-he Purpose of the game:
+the purpose of the game:

 War between two castles, enemies come from the enemy's castle and the goal is